 The Union of African Railways Equipment Commission had held its third meeting at Abidjan in the Ivory Coast.

-The Union of African Railways Equipment Commission had held its third meeting at Abidjan in the Ivory Coast.
+Background: The Union of African Railways Equipment Commission had held its third meeting at Abidjan in the Ivory Coast.
 Its aims include standardising rolling stock and a greater efficiency of service.
 The long term hope is that this will lead to improved economic development.

 SYNOPSIS: For developing African countries an efficient railway system is of vital importance to economic growth.
 But so far, it's been retarded by a lack of standardised rolling stock, which has made it difficult to interconnect services so as to create what has been termed an "African network".